dhis2/fe-wow/docs/way-of-working/platform-fe-wow.md

     **From dev's perspective**

-    Most of our projects tend to become a one-man project ("man", since we're also very lacking in diversity).
+    Most of our projects tend to become a one-person project.
 This is mainly due to lack of resources, but often due to people's preference and the type of projects where having more than one person wouldn't necessary make things quicker.

     The main lifecycle while developing remains the major release.
 We've had attempts to break these long periods into shorter spans.
 We tried formal methods like sprints, but also informal methods like aligning with product demos and reviews.